equinor/dot/README.md

 The web application contains features for documented framing exercises (issue list, objectives, decision hierarchy, strategy table, etc.) and a graphical interface for the creation of Influence Diagrams and the visualization of a resulting Decision Trees.
 Below is some information on how to run the web application locally on any machine using different technologies including a local database.

+_This branch aims at providing the setup and information for a local installation on Windows.
+This is targeted toward students of DA/DQ course._

 ## Installation Instructions

 The code is built on